RobHolme/PowerTools/ReadMe.md

 # PowerTools ReadMe
 A module containing a random collection of functions that I use occasionally.
 These originated as separate scripts but were merged into a module for transportability.
 May change over time as infrequently used functions are removed.
- - __Export-Credential__: Export username and password to file as a secure string.
-Supports Windows Powershell only, deprecated in favour of the cross platform Microsoft.PowerShell.SecretManagement Module.
- - __Import-Credential__: Import username and password from file exported by Export-Credential.
-Supports Windows Powershell only, deprecated in favour of the cross platform Microsoft.PowerShell.SecretManagement Module.
  - __Get-FolderSize__: Graphically display the the size of each subfolder within a specified directory.
  - __Get-NetworkLatency__: Report network latency over sample period.
 Optionally display the results as a chart.
  - __Get-SMBShareCapacity__: Display the current capacity used by a SMB share.